mateomh/shopping-list-backend/Docker/docker-compose-commands.md

 **All the commands should be executed with the container running to prevent any problem, specially with the bundle install commands**

 ## To run the application
+If you want to see  all the requests comming in
 - sudo docker-compose -f ./Docker/dev-env-compose.yml up

+If you want to run the application in the background and keep it running
+- sudo docker-compose -f ./Docker/dev-env-compose.yml up -d